Prag8855/aab/content/guides/work-visa.md

 - **Apply in person**
     [Get an *Ausländerbehörde* appointment](/guides/berlin-auslanderbehorde-appointment), go to your appointment, give your documents, and wait for your residence permit.
 It's almost impossible to get an appointment.
 - or **send your documents online**
-    Use the *Ausländerbehörde* contact form to send all the [required documents](#required-documents), and wait for them to contact you.
-A few weeks later, you get an *Ausländerbehörde* appointment.
-Most of the time, it's your only option.
+    Use the [*Ausländerbehörde* contact form](/out/auslanderbehorde-contact) to send all the [required documents](#required-documents), and wait for them to contact you.
+A few weeks later, they will give you an appointment.
+Most of the time, this is your only option.

 ???
 What appointment type to book ???

 ### 5. Wait

 The *Ausländerbehörde* will process your application.
-It takes between 1 week and 5 months in total.
-After your *Ausländerbehörde* appointment, it takes {{ RESIDENCE_PERMIT_WAIT_TIME }} to get your work visa.
+It takes 1 week and 5 months to get an appointment.
+After the appointment, it takes {{ RESIDENCE_PERMIT_WAIT_TIME }} to get your work visa.

 If you already have a residence permit, it stays valid until the *[[Ausländerbehörde]]* makes a decision.
 The conditions of your current residence permit apply until you get your new work visa.